Yandex Cloud

 1. Open the configuration file you used to create the L7 load balancer (alb-int-nlb-http.tf or alb-int-nlb-https.tf).

-2. In the load balancer description, change the address parameter value under listener.endpoint.address.external_ipv4_address:
+2. In the load balancer description, update the address parameter under listener.endpoint.address.external_ipv4_address:

 resource "yandex_alb_load_balancer" "<load_balancer_name>" {